HIPS Merchant Protocol (HMP), the Hips Merchant Protocol Gateway (HMP- gateway) and

 HEIMDALL STAGE - LIVE NOW

-The (MPGW) MVP Release with minimum functionality for purchase of a product with
+The (MPGW) MVP Release with minimum functionality for both product purchases from a

 This stage will have plugins and functionalities that will enable purchases and connectivity

-This stage similar to stage 3, but with extended functionalities (improvements) in the
+This stage is similar to stage 3, but with extended functionalities (improvements) to the

 The auto-swap MTO attribute will be added.
 This is for use when a consumer is making a